hugoslv/wolverino/README.md

 ## Arduino build with MMG control (a.k.a. low-cost variant)
 This version of Wolverino was implemented using an Arduino and the least number of components possible, providing a low-cost alternative based on Mecanomyographic (MMG) control of the claw deployment and retraction.
-Due to the nature of MMG signals this approach is more "temperamental" when compared to the EMG-based approach, however it offers a nice cost / functionality ratio.
+Due to the nature of MMG signals, this approach is more "temperamental" when compared to the EMG-based approach, however it offers a nice cost / functionality ratio.

 ### Setup instructions